abishk-074/Smart_Desktop_Assistant/README.md

     Screenshots
     Volume Control

-# Libraires used for the project
+# Libraries used for the project (python libraries)
     SpeechRecognition
     pyttsx3
     playsound